Healthy Homes Assessment Paremata

 Paremata Moisture Ingress & Drainage

-Properties that are rented must have efficient drainage to get rid of rainwater, storm water, and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a proper place to go, and also that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.
+Rental properties require to have effective drainage for the removal of the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure the water has a proper place to go, and it doesn’t sit beneath buildings is an essential part of making sure your property is dry.

-In addition to an irrigation system to stop moisture ingress, if your rental is enclosed between your floor and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to an irrigation system to stop water ingress, if the apartment has an enclosed gap between floorboards and soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to stop any moisture in the ground from getting into the building.
-It also assists in preventing moisture damage to the underfloor insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground, to block any moisture in the ground from entering the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection